vrettasm/PyGeneticAlgorithms/README.md

 evaluation, by setting in the method run(..., parallel=True).
 However, for fast fitness functions this might actually cause the evolution to converge slower.
 So the default setting here is "parallel=False".

-  > NEWS:
+  > **NEWS**:
-  > The IslandModelGA is now **available**!
+  > The IslandModelGA is now available!
 For the moment there is only one migration policy
-  > as implemented by the Clockwise Migrator.
+  > implemented by the Clockwise Migrator.
 Any new migration policies can be easily added
   > by inheriting directly from the Migration Operator (base) class.
   >